aurelia-contrib/aurelia-dialog-lite/README.md

 ```

 * `controller.cancel(reason: string = 'cancelled')` supports an optional reason for the cancellation.
 Default to `"cancelled"`.
 You can get it out from the rejected `err.message` following `dialogService.open()`.
 * `controller.ok(output?: any)` supports an optional output for the resolution.
-You get get it out from the resolved output following `dialogService.open()`.
+The output is the resolved result of the promise returned by `dialogService.open()`.

+> Note different from original aurelia-dialog, `controller.cancel()` and `controller.ok()` are now synchronous, doesn't return a promise any more.

 | Demo | | |
 | :-- | :-- | :-- |